Sanyam-main/sanyam-demo/README.md

 # sanyam-demo
-We are starting our Git and GitHub journey here and this is our first demo repo Writer - Sanyam Pareek
+We are starting our Git and GitHub journey here and this is our first demo repo.
+Writer - Sanyam Pareek